tylerneylon/small_notes/mind_model/mind_model.md

 narrative element of your life: This person said these words.
 Now, is what they said *true*?
 That's a different matter, and one you should probably decide based on more evidence.
-The *fact* that they said these words can safely go into story memory without fact-checing.
+The *fact* that they said these words can safely go into story memory without fact-checking.
 The *idea* that they're trust-worthy is an uncertain claim we can keep around, flagged as "dubious" until further notice.
 Given more feedback, we can choose to act with or without trust toward this person, and this goes into our action memory.